Red panda: Distribution and habitat

-The red panda inhabits Nepal, the states of Sikkim, West Bengal and Arunachal Pradesh in India, Bhutan, southern Tibet, northern Myanmar and China's Sichuan and Yunnan provinces.
+The red panda inhabits Nepal; the states of Sikkim, West Bengal, and Arunachal Pradesh in India; Bhutan; northern Myanmar; and southern Tibet, Sichuan, and Yunnan in China.
 The global potential habitat of the red panda has been estimated to comprise 47100 km2 at most; this habitat is located in the temperate climate zone of the Himalayas with a mean annual temperature range of 18–24 C. Throughout this range, it has been recorded at elevations of 2000-4300 m.